bcdev/kaleidoscope/README.md

 ## Expected output

+### Scatter

-Kaleidoscope generates variants of source data which exhibit simulated errors.
+Kaleidoscope Scatter generates Monte Carlo variants of source data which exhibit simulated errors.
 At present, only uncorrelated random errors are simulated.
 Normalized errors will have a mean value of zero and a standard deviation of unity, with statistical deviations implied by constraints on the error probability distribution and the (limited) number of variants generated.

 ![Map](/doc/map-mean-Sea%20surface%20temperature.png)
 ![Map](/doc/map-std-Sea%20surface%20temperature.png)